backdrop/backdrop/field_group/field_group/README.txt

   * accordion
   * horizontal tabs
 - make sure the group is not rendered is elements in it are empty
+- Create an edit label thing

 TODO
-- create simpletests
+- add simpletests
 - write patch for vertical tabs to work without form.inc (not needed.
 I got it to work in php form elements)
 - make the vertical tabs work completely.
 Bug in default tabs.
 - Fix the menu system for fieldgroup
-- Create an edit label thing
 - Create delete field_group